Response of a classical mesoscopic oscillator to a two-level quantum system

-This result allows one to partially reconstruct the qubit by monitoring the oscillator's classical position.
+This result allows one to partially reconstruct the qubit's state by monitoring the oscillator's classical position.
 Higher-order moments of the oscillator's dynamics will also be influenced by the qubit's initial state, opening the way to quantum state reconstruction via classical noise spectroscopy.